SMBC-NZP/MigConnectivity/README.md

 # MigConnectivity [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1002228.svg)](https://zenodo.org/record/1002228#.Wm_Oh3xG1EY)
-The MigConnectivity package estimates the strength of migratory connectivity for migratory animals
+The MigConnectivity package estimates the strength and pattern of migratory connectivity for migratory animals

-Migratory Connectivity (MC) is a standardized metric to quantify migratory connectivity between two phases of the annual cycle.
+Migratory Connectivity (MC) is a standardized metric to quantify migratory connectivity strength between two phases of the annual cycle.
 MC is independent of data type and accounts for the relative abundance of populations distributed across a seasonal range.
 See the [Vignette](https://github.com/SMBC-NZP/MigConnectivity/tree/master/vignettes)  for details and examples.